20tab/UnrealEnginePython/tutorials/AsyncIOAndUnrealEngine.md

 ## Why using asyncio in Unreal Engine 4 ?

+the asyncio third party libraries is already huge, there are asyncio modules for databases interaction, http and websockets services, dns and whatever you can think of (both client and servers).
+Thiese wrappers are extremely easy to use and completely abstract you from the concurrency problems.
+All of them will work in pair with the UE4 main loop (both in editor and in game), so you can basically do anything asyncio allow into Unreal Engine 4.
+Want to integrate an HTTP server into UE ? doable.
+Want to wait for a redis pubsub queue ? doable.
+Want to issue commands for your editor via ssh ? doable.
+Well, there are really limitless possibilities :)

 ## Adding an asyncio loop engine in the UE4 core

 ## asyncio in your actors